 The next generation of wireless technology could affect a wide range of industries, from healthcare to financial services to retail.

-The technology will enable faster data transfer speeds (from 4G’s 1Gbps to 10Gbps).
-As a result, 5G creates tremendous opportunity for numerous industries, but also sets the stage for large-scale disruption.
-Major 5G network deployments are expected by 2020, and a projected 4.1B IoT cellular connections will use 5G worldwide by 2024, according to Ericsson.
+The technology enables faster data transfer speeds — up to 10x faster than the speeds achievable with older standards — lower latency, and greater network capacity.
+As a result, 5G creates a tremendous opportunity for numerous industries, but also sets the stage for large-scale disruption.

-From enabling remote robotic surgery and widespread adoption of autonomous cars to improving crop and livestock management, 5G is poised to disrupt a plethora of the world’s biggest industries.
+From enabling remote robotic surgery and autonomous cars to improving crop management, 5G is poised to transform many of the world’s biggest industries.
 We dig in below.

-This next gen wireless technology might also result in increased adoption of augmented reality (AR), as 5G networks offer the high bandwidth and low latency required for sustained augmented image quality.
+This next-gen wireless technology will also result in increased adoption of augmented reality (AR), as 5G networks offer the high bandwidth and low latency required for sustained augmented image quality.
 In a factory setting, this means AR could support training, maintenance, construction, and repair.